MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 ## Global availability

 [!INCLUDE[prod_short](includes/prod_short.md)] online is running globally in more than 170 countries/regions, out of 21 Microsoft Azure regions, and new countries/regions go live on a quarterly basis.
-For more information, see [Countries/regions and Translations Supported](compliance/apptest-countries-and-translations.md).
+Learn more in [Countries/regions and Translations Supported](compliance/apptest-countries-and-translations.md).

 For a visual overview of where [!INCLUDE [prod_short](includes/prod_short.md)] online is deployed, visit [Geographical availability](https://dynamics.microsoft.com/availability-reports/georeport/) and then in the **Product** pane, under **Operations Apps**, select **Dynamics 365 Business Central**.

 ### Availability of Copilot in Business Central

 Microsoft Copilot in Business Central includes a variety of features that can each be in preview or generally available in different languages and regions.
-For information about availability of Copilot in Business Central and other business applications, see the [Copilot international availability report](https://aka.ms/bapcopilot-intl-report-external).
+Learn more about availability of Copilot in Business Central and other business applications in [Copilot international availability report](https://aka.ms/bapcopilot-intl-report-external).

 ## Built upon a foundation of trust, security, and compliance